 Source: 1st on the List Promotion

-As the main aim of a marketer is to maximize efficiency in your campaigns, you must understand how many leads you need to hit the revenue goal of your business.
+As the main aim of a marketer is to maximize efficiency in campaigns, you must understand how many leads you need to hit the revenue goal of your business.

-The analysis requires information about your company data elements like;
+This analysis requires information about your company data elements like;

 Targeted Revenue – The amount of revenue you aim to reach at the end of a period

-Average Sales Price (ASP) – Net Sales / Number of Sold Units
+Average Sales Price (ASP) – Net Sales / Number of Units Sold

 Marketing-Driven Deals – Marketing Driven Revenue / Average Sales Price

-Opportunity-to-Sale Ratio – How close you to turn one lead into a customer out of the total number of leads. (%)
+Opportunity-to-Sale Ratio – How close you are to turn one lead into a customer out of the total number of leads. (%)

 Qualified Lead-to-Opportunity Ratio – How many leads it takes to turn one lead into a customer. (%)